 Why does he only want to be friends when you know you’d be great together as a couple?
-You and he get along perfectly, you laugh and talk, your values and beliefs are aligned, your friends agree that you were meant to be together and everything is perfect — of course you want more than friendship!
+Your relationship is easy and fun, you laugh and talk, your friends agree you were meant to be together, everything is perfect…of course you want more than friendship!

-“We weren’t officially in a relationship but we weren’t just friends,” says Lyndsey on How to Cope When Your Ex Has a New Girlfriend.
+“We weren’t officially in a relationship but we weren’t just friends,” says Lyndsey on Getting Over Him When You Can’t Get Him Back.
 “This might sound a little stalky but I knew all his habits because I watched everything he did.
 I feel like I know him better than he knows himself, and I know we’re meant to be more than friends.
 But he just wants to keep it casual for now, until he finishes his schooling.
-He doesn’t want a relationship with anyone right now.
-So I’m waiting, and always searching for ways to cope with a love that isn’t ready yet.”
+He say he isn’t ready for a relationship with anyone right now.
+So I’m waiting for him and searching for ways to make him fall in love with me.”

 That’s one way to handle the disappointment of just being friends when you want more: wait until he’s ready for a relationship.